 A self-hosted payment gateway is a solution that empowers businesses to effectively and securely maintain full control over the entire payment process.
 With the self-hosted approach, merchants manage and execute payment transactions directly within their infrastructure, ensuring a secure, customized and accountable payment journey.

-Usually, self-hosted payment gateways allow businesses to tailor and oversee the entire checkout process according to their specific requirements which may include branding and user experience goals.
-On the payment information ownership front, in a self-hosted setup, the ownership and custody of payment information, such as credit card details or digital wallet data, remain firmly within the merchant’s purview.
+Self hosted payment gateways allow businesses to tailor and control the entire checkout process according to their specific requirements which may include branding and user experience goals.
+In a self-hosted setup, the ownership and custody of payment information, such as credit card details or digital wallet data, remain firmly within the merchant’s purview.
 This minimizes reliance on third-party providers and strengthens data ownership and security.